jasp-stats/jasp-desktop/Docs/development/jasp-qml-guide.md

 </details>

 #### RadioButton
-A single radiobutton is not very useful, and so they must be grouped together.
-We can do this by putting multiple `RadioButton`s together in a `RadioButtonGroup`.

-Properties
+A RadioButton is used with other RadioButton's inside a `RadioButtonGroup`.
+Contrary to CheckBox, only 1 RadioButton can be checked at the same time.

+RadioButtonGroup properties:
 - `name`: string identifier (in your R code you will be able to retrieve the value of the checked radiobutton through this identifier)
 - `title`: text that is shown above the set of radiobuttons
-- `RadioButton`:
+- `placeRadioButtonsOnSameRow`: [optional, default: `false`] per default, the RadioButton's are placed vertically under the title.
+Set this property to true to place the buttons horizontally.
+- `columns`: [optional, default: `1`] integer specifying how many columns should be used to display the RadioButton's

+RadioButton properties:
-  * `value`: the value of the `RadioButtonGroup` that is send to R when this radiobutton is checked
+- `value`: the value of the `RadioButtonGroup` that is send to R when this radiobutton is checked
-  * `label`: the text that is shown to the right of the radiobutton
+- `label`: the text that is shown to the right of the radiobutton
-  * `checked`: [optional, default: `false`] boolean specifying if it should contain a checkmark (and thus be the default); one radiobutton should have this property set to `true`
+- `checked`: [optional, default: `false`] boolean specifying if it should contain a checkmark (and thus be the default); one radiobutton should have this property set to `true`
-  * `childrenOnSameRow`: [optional, default: `false`] boolean specifying if components (e.g., checkboxes, textfields) nested within the radiobutton should be shown on the same row or, alternatively, below the radiobutton
+- `childrenOnSameRow`: [optional, default: `false`] boolean specifying if components (e.g., checkboxes, textfields) nested within the radiobutton should be shown on the same row or, alternatively, below the radiobutton
-  * `columns`: [optional, default: `1`] integer specifying how many columns the nested components should spread out over (e.g., when set to 3, with three nested checkboxes, these three checkboxes will appear side by side on the same horizontal row)
+- `columns`: [optional, default: `1`] integer specifying how many columns the nested components should occupy (e.g., when set to 3, with three nested checkboxes, these three checkboxes will appear side by side on the same horizontal row)

 <details>
 	<summary>Examples</summary>